RobinHankin/schwarzschild/inst/JOSE/paper.md

 transforms with or without a black hole [@hawking1973].
 These are described in many undergraduate GR textbooks such as Schutz (2009) and Carroll (2019).

+The `schwarzschild` package is a suite of visualization routines for the coordinate systems mentioned above.
+It creates a large number of mathematically accurate diagrams using the R programming language.

 # Statement of Need